Raising Whole-Brain Children Through Adventure

 9. Connect Through Conflict

-Conflict is an opportunity for teaching:
+Conflict becomes an opportunity for growth through teaching:

 • empathy,